Hussain0349/construction_management_system/README.md

 # Key Features \

-- SQL Query Execution: Execute and test SQL queries directly from Python scripts and notebooks. \
+- **SQL Query Execution:** Execute and test SQL queries directly from Python scripts and notebooks.

-- Database Management: Scripts for managing and interacting with databases. \
+- **Database Management:** Scripts for managing and interacting with databases.

-- User and Supplier Management: Specialized modules for handling user and supplier data. \
+- **User and Supplier Management:** Specialized modules for handling user and supplier data.

-- Data Analysis: Jupyter notebooks for exploratory data analysis and testing. \
+- **Data Analysis:** Jupyter notebooks for exploratory data analysis and testing.

- - Modular Design: Each functionality is encapsulated in dedicated Python modules for clarity and reusability. \
+ - **Modular Design:** Each functionality is encapsulated in dedicated Python modules for clarity and reusability.
+# File Structure

+**Python Scripts:**

+**main.py:** The main entry point for the project.

+**builder.py:** Handles data or structural assembly.

+dbms.py: Manages database connections and operations.

+**material.py:** Manages resources or material data.

+**name.py:** Processes name-related data.
+**sqlwithpython.py:** Interfaces with SQL for database queries.

+**supplier.py:** Manages supplier information.

+**user.py:** Handles user data and operations.